Roses are red

 A weird thing’s happened since I’ve decided to leave: I find it easier to talk to faculty.

 Let me backtrack and–at the risk of sounding like I’m bragging about basic people skills–say that I’m pretty fine with most social interactions.
-I’m not a big extrovert, but I like talking to other humans.
-I get self-conscious like a normal person, but I’m not excruciatingly shy.
-But I’ve had my fair share of shyness with professors.
-Not all professors, but it’s definitely more self-consciousness than I’ve had with bosses or coworkers elsewhere.
+And yet I’ve had my fair share of shyness with professors.
+Not all professors, or all the time, but it’s definitely more self-consciousness than I’ve had with bosses or coworkers elsewhere.